industrial-data-space/trusted-connector-documentation/docs/_docs/dev_core.md

 ---

 The Core Platform is the connector's application layer part for managing containers, message routes, and usage control policies.
-It is based on the Java Karaf framework and can be started as a standalone application, within a docker container or as a trust\|me _a0_ container.
+It is based on the Apache Karaf framework and can be started as a standalone application, within a docker container or as a trust\|me _a0_ container.

 ## Prerequisites

-* Java 8 (7 is not supported.
-Support for 9+ is work in progress and will become available soon)
+* Java Development Kit (JDK) 11
 * Maven (>= 3.5.3 recommended)
+* npm (>= 10 recommended)
 * yarn (>= 1.6.0 recommended)
 * docker (>= 17.05.0 recommended)